 Instead, French parents wait a few minutes to see whether babies will settle on their own, a technique Druckerman calls “the pause.”
-The pause doesn’t mean ignoring babies when they cry, however — French parents tend to listen closely to the sounds their babies make, which helps inform them about when they really need attention and when babies are just making noises in their sleep.
+They don’t just ignore their babies when they cry.
+They tend to listen closely to the sounds their babies make, which helps inform them about when they really need attention and when babies are just making noises in their sleep.

-This is practically unheard of in the U.S., where parents are told that generally, babies aren’t capable of self-soothing until they’re at least three months old.
-But even at four months and beyond — the stage many experts say is fine to start sleep-training if parents want to do it — many American parents are still terrified they’ll inflict emotional damage on their kids if they fail to comfort them immediately at the first signs of distress or discomfort during the night.
+This is practically unheard of in the U.S., where parents are told that generally babies aren’t capable of self-soothing until they’re at least 3-months-old.
+But even at 4 months and beyond — the stage many experts say is fine to start sleep training if parents want to — many American parents are still terrified they’ll inflict emotional damage on their kids if they fail to comfort them immediately at the first signs of distress or discomfort in the night.

 One of the studies that stoked this fear, published in 2012, found higher levels of the stress hormone cortisol in both babies and parents of children left to “cry it out” overnight.
-For every study concluding that letting healthy babies cry it out is damaging, however, there’s another study countering that it’s not, says Sharon Somekh, MD, a pediatrician in Long Island, New York.
+For every study concluding that letting healthy babies cry it out is damaging, however, there’s another study countering that it’s not, says Sharon Somekh, M.D., a pediatrician in Long Island, New York.

 “The pause” isn’t as extreme a sleep training method as crying it out is anyway.
 In fact, it has more similarities to “graduated extinction,” a sleep training method that involves waiting longer and longer intervals before going in to comfort babies when they cry.